Main Content

 With the right kind of router, you can enjoy faster internet speeds, help protect your family from cyberthreats and hackers, and avoid those maddening Wi-Fi dead spots.

-why you need a wifi router
+why do you need a wifi router

 You don’t have to be a computer genius to know what kind of router you need.
 Simply understanding the basics — such as a router definition and knowing what a router does — will help you choose the right equipment for your home network.